-At our first meeting we decided that each member should submit his own paper on the role and function of the district nurse.
+At our first meeting we decided that each member should submit their own paper on the role and function of the District Nurse.

 To read the papers was to confirm the changes that had taken place since the first examinations for the National District Nursing Certificate in September 1960.
-Of particular interest were the increase in the number of elderly people particularly those over 75, the continued development of day facilities for patients/clients especially for the elderly and the mentally ill, together with day surgery and five-day wards.
+Of particular interest were the increase in the number of elderly people as a proportion of the population, particularly those over 75 years, the continued development of day facilities for patients/clients especially for the elderly and the mentally ill, together with day surgery and five-day wards.
 The management of the health and social services had been reorganised and the introduction of the Mayston and Salmon recommendations had allowed nurses to manage their own services.
-The attachment of district nurses, health visitors, social workers and others to general practice, and the gradual development of 24-hour nursing services in the community, had meant that new approaches to care had been developed.
-The patient himself had changed over the 15 years or so under review and, what was perhaps of equal importance, the nurse's view of the patient was now different.
-Hospitalbased specialist nurses now frequently visit patients in their own homes.
+The attachment of district nurses, health visitors, social workers and others to general practice, and the gradual development of 24 hour nursing services in the community, had meant that new approaches to care had been developed.
+The patient himself had changed over the fifteen years or so under review and, what was perhaps of equal importance, the nurse's view of the patient was now different.
+Hospital based specialist nurses now frequently visit patients in their own homes.

 During our deliberations concern was expressed about the operation of the concept of the team working in community care.
-To our understanding the word team is defined as a set of persons working in combination, and team work is co-operation, pulling together, regarding the success of the whole rather than personal exploits.
-To many of the working party their experience was that, with some notable exceptions, members of teams tended to work alongside each other rather than for each other.
-This is, of course, progress from the professional isolationism of a few years ago but there is still in our view a long way to go.
-Our conclusions on the education and training of district nurses are based on the concept of working together so that the patient may receive the very highest standards of care available and that the professional staff may at the same time receive maximum job enrichment.
+To our understanding the word team is defined as a set of persons working in combination and team work is co-operation, pulling together, regarding the success of the whole rather than personal exploits.
+To many of the Working Party their experience was that, with some notable exceptions, members of teams tended to work alongside each other rather than for each other.
+This is, of course, progress from the professional isolationism of a few years ago but there is still in our view a long way to go before a real team concept is in practice widely throughout the country.
+Our conclusions on the education and training of district nurses are based on the concept of working together so that the patient may receive the very highest standards of care available and that the professional staff may at the same time receive maximum job enrichment and satisfaction.
 We hope that the nurse who undertakes the new course of education will have greater understanding of her changing role and the role of others so that, together with the health visitor and the vocationally trained general practitioner, she may act as a catalyst in persuading the members of the team to work effectively as a team.
-Acknowledging that a very complex network of relationships exists, her role is that part she plays in relation to other members of the caring team.
-Her function is the job she does, ie to provide nursing care for all persons living in the community.
+After all this discussion we agreed to state simply what in our view is the role and function of the district nurse.
+Acknowledging that a very complex network of relationships existed, her role is that part she plays in relation to other members of the caring team.
+Her function is the job she does i.e. to provide nursing care for all persons living in the community.